-Field Purpose (See Notes 1 and 2) Telephone Extensions Range The range of extensions for telephones. ■ SuperStack 3 NBX: 1000-3999 ■ NBX 100: 100-449 Length - This pull-down field specifies the number of digits for telephone extensions.
-Auto Attendant Extensions Range The range of extensions for Auto Attendants.
-Default: SuperStack 3 NBX: 5500-5599 NBX 100: 500-599 For both 3-digit and 4-digit dial plans: ■ Extension 500 is reserved as the default Auto Attendant. ■ Extension 501 is reserved as the voice mail Auto Attendant.
-Default Auto Attendant Extensions Default extension that the NBX system assigns to the default Auto Attendant.
+Field Purpose (See Notes 1 - 3) Default Auto Attendant Extensions Default extension that the NBX system assigns to the default Auto Attendant.
 The Auto Discovery process assigns this extension.
 The system must direct each call coming in on an external line to an extension.
 During the Auto Discovery of external lines (analog lines and Digital Line Card channels), the NBX system assigns the default extension (500) as the Auto Attendant extension.
-After you import the dial plan configuration file and complete the Auto Discovery process, you can manually configure the extension for each analog line and each Digital Line Card channel, if you want.
+After you import the dial plan configuration file and complete the Auto Discovery process, you can manually configure the extension for each analog line and each Digital Line Card channel.
 For both 3-digit and 4-digit dial plans: ■ Extension 500 is reserved as the default Auto Attendant. ■ Extension 501 is reserved as the voice mail Auto Attendant.
 Hunt Group The range of extensions for hunt groups.
-Extensions Range ■ SuperStack 3 NBX: 4000-4099 ■ NBX 100: 450-499 (maximum of 30 hunt groups) External Extensions Range The range of extensions that are connected to external devices, such as Analog Line Card ports, Digital Line Card ports (BRI-S/T, T1, E1, ISDN PRI), Call Park, and Paging extensions.
-Default: ■ SuperStack 3 NBX: 6000-7999
+Extensions Range ■ 4-digit dial plan: 4000-4099 ■ 3-digit dial plan: 450-499 External Extensions Range The range of extensions that are connected to external devices, such as Analog Line Card ports, Digital Line Card ports (BRI-S/T, T1, E1, ISDN PRI), Call Park, and Paging extensions.
+Default: ■ 4-digit dial plan: 6000-7999 ■ 3-digit dial plan: 600-799 Call Park Extensions Range The range of extensions for Call Park.
+This feature allows the user to temporarily park a telephone call and then pick it up at a different telephone.
+Call Park extensions must be a subset of external extensions. ■ 4-digit dial plan: 6000-7999 ■ 3-digit dial plan: 600-799 external devices. his number and If the highest g from the ne first unused one. ble external t - :

-■ NBX 100: 600-799

-Table 9 Dial Plan Extension Settings (continued)
+Table 10 Dial Plan Extension Settings (continued)